tasneemchapman/film-industry/README.md

 - the `Director` of the movie
 - the `Producer` of the movie
 - the `int` year in which it was released
-- the `MPAARating` of the movie (you can reuse the enum from your previous assignment for this)
+- the `MPAARating` of the movie (here `MPAARating` should be another enum type containing values R, PG, G, )
 - a list of `Actor`s starring in the movie
 - the genre of the movie (use your new `MovieGenre` enum for this)